Sample Complexity of Offline Reinforcement Learning with Deep ReLU Networks: Related Work

 \section{Related Work}

-The majority of the theoretical results for offline RL focus on tabular settings and mostly on OPE task where the state space is finite and an importance sampling -related approach is possible \citep{first_is,dudik2011doubly,jiang2015doubly,thomas2016data,farajtabar2018more,kallus2019double}.
-The main drawback of the importance sampling -based approach is that it suffers high variance in long horizon problems.
-The high variance problem is later mitigated by the idea of formulating the OPE problem as a density ratio estimation problem \citep{DBLP:conf/nips/LiuLTZ18,nachum2019dualdice,Zhang2020GenDICEGO,Zhang2020GradientDICERG,Nachum2019AlgaeDICEPG} but these results do not provide sample complexity guarantees.
-The sample efficiency guarantees for offline RL are obtained in tabular settings in \citep{xie2019optimal,DBLP:conf/aistats/YinW20,DBLP:conf/aistats/YinBW21,yin2021characterizing}.
-A lower bound for tabular offline RL is obtained in \citep{DBLP:conf/icml/JiangL16} which in particular show a Cramer-Rao lower bound for discrete-tree MDPs.
+\paragraph{Offline RL with tabular representation.} The majority of the theoretical results for offline RL focus on tabular MDP where the state space is finite and an importance sampling -related approach is possible \citep{first_is,dudik2011doubly,jiang2015doubly,thomas2016data,farajtabar2018more,kallus2019double}.
+The main drawback of the importance sampling-based approach is that it suffers high variance in long horizon problems.
+The high variance problem can be mitigated by direct methods where we employ models to estimate the value functions or the transition kernels.
+We focus on direct methods in this work.
+For tabular MDPs with some uniform data-visitation measure $d_m > 0$, a near-optimal sample complexity bound of $\mathcal{O}(H^3 d_m / \epsilon^2)$ and $\mathcal{O}(H^2 d_m / \epsilon^2)$ were obtained for time-inhomogeneous tabular MDP \citep{DBLP:conf/aistats/YinBW21} and for time-homogeneous tabular MDP \citep{yin2021optimal,ren2021nearly}, respectively.
+With the single-concentrability assumption, a tight bound of $\mathcal{O}(H^3 S C^* / \epsilon^2)$ was achieved \citep{xie2021policy,rashidinejad2021bridging}, where $H \approx 1/(1-\gamma)$ is the episode length. \citet{yin2021towards} introduced intrinsic offline bound that further incorporates instance-dependent quantities. \citet{shi2022pessimistic} obtained the minimax rate with model-free methods. \citet{wang2022gap} derived gap-dependent bounds for offline RL in tabular MDPs.